drts01/notes/stackedit/az.md

 * **Action**:  Learned how to design and deploy a serverless application.
 * **Result**:  Deployed a product that was having a meaningful impact w/o infrastructure to maintain and painless deployments; giving more bandwidth to train team and continue development of features.
 &nbsp;
-* **Situation**: The manager wanted individuals to be come Certified Scrum Product Owners.
+* **Situation**: As someone formerly studing electronics I have a desire to bridge my development skill set with
 * **Task**:  Role involved designing and maintaining provisioning services and tools.
 * **Action**:  Petitioned to be sent to training.
 * **Result**:  Improved conversations around requirements/mvp, and priorities.